-Nestlé Dressed Saleswomen Up Like Nurses To 'Counsel' Mothers About The Benefits Of Formula
+Nestlé Saleswomen Dressed As Nurses 'Counseled' Mothers About Formula's Benefits

-Another problematic aspect when it came to mixing baby formula powders in underdeveloped countries was the use of contaminated water.
-Mothers were using water that was rife with fecal organisms, among other contaminants.
-When a nurse named Fatima Patel, who worked with Peruvians, testified before the US subcommittee in 1978, she told them about how problematic it could be to find clean water for the formula:
+Mothers in underdeveloped countries were using water that rife with fecal organisms – among other contaminants – when mixing their formula.
+When a nurse named Fatima Patel, who worked with Peruvians, testified before the US subcommittee in 1978, she shared how difficult finding clean water for the formula would be:

 "The river is used as a laundry, as a bathroom, as a toilet and for drinking water... now, you can tell... but to get the fuel to boil that water, she has to go into the jungle, chop a tree trunk with a machete... and carry it on her back.
 No mother is going to use that hard-earned piece of wood to boil that water.
 So, the babies are drinking the contaminated water."

-Additionally, the bottles they were using were not sterilized.
-Despite instructions on the cans of formula and from the milk nurses, women often lacked sufficient heating methods to sterilize bottles or had only one pot and didn't have the resources needed to prepare bottles properly.
+Additionally, the bottles used for the formula were not sterilized.
+Despite instructions on the cans of formula and from the milk nurses, women often lacked sufficient heating methods to sterilize bottles – alternatively, multiple people could access only one pot, thus lacking the resources to prepare bottles properly.